OpenForest4D/multi-temporal-lidar-forestry/README.md

 ![Figure 1](figures/AGU.png)

-**Example Output: Canopy Height Change Analysis on the Kaibab Plateau (2012–2019)**
+**Example Output: Canopy Height Change Analysis on the Kaibab National Forest, northern Arizona (2012–2019)**

-The figure above illustrates forest structure change on the Kaibab Plateau in northern Arizona, derived using the multi-temporal lidar processing pipeline.
+The figure above illustrates canopy height model change along the Kaibab National Forest in northern Arizona, derived using our multi-temporal lidar processing pipeline.
 Airborne lidar data from 2012 and 2019 were processed using this  pipeline.

 * **Main Map (left):** Displays CHM height change between 2012 and 2019.